 3. Are there any dangerous animals in the Khao Sok jungle?

 The plain and simple answer here is Yes, there are animals out there that are dangerous to people.
-The most obvious examples are venomous snakes, among which Cobras and Vipers are prominent.
-However, the likelihood of meeting one of these snakes in the forest is extremely low, and most guests lucky enough to find one are in the presence of an expert local guide.
+The most obvious examples are venomous snakes.
+Cobras and Vipers are the most prominent.
+However, the likelihood of meeting one of these snakes in the forest is extremely low and most guests lucky enough to find one are in the presence of an expert local guide.
 For information on what to do if you meet a snake or are bitten, please click here.

-Much more common, and a greater threat to people are monkeys, specifically long-tailed and pig-tailed macaques.
+Much more common, and a greater threat to people are monkeys.
+Specifically long-tailed and pig-tailed macaques.
 While generally peaceful and harmless, increased contact with people supplying food has caused these animals to become more aggressive.
-If you come in contact with these animals anywhere in national park Khao Sok, we recommend keeping a respectful distance.
+If you come in contact with these animals anywhere during your jingle treks we recommend keeping a respectful distance.
 Additionally, you should never touch or feed a wild monkey.

-In past eras, tigers, bears, elephants, and large constrictors posed a danger to locals and visitors in Khao Sok.
+In the past tigers, bears, elephants, and large constrictors posed a danger to locals and visitors in Khao Sok.
 These days, however, the threat from large, wild animals has disappeared completely.
-For the casual visitor to Khao Sok, the chances of seeing any of these animals in the wild is next to zero, and no one need worry about meeting them.
+For the casual visitor to Khao Sok the chances of seeing any of these animals in the wild is next to zero and no one need worry about meeting them.

 4. What should you bring for Khao Sok trekking?

 - Suitable clothing.
-We recommend loose-fitting long pants and long sleeve shirt, sneakers/trainers and long socks.
+We recommend loose-fitting long pants and long sleeve shirts, sneakers/trainers and long socks.
 Tactical sandals, such as Tevas or Chacos are also suitable.